microsoft/pylance-release/README.md

 -   `python.analysis.diagnosticSeverityOverrides`

-    -   Used to allow a user to override the severity levels for individual diagnostics should they desire
+    -   Used to allow a user to override the severity levels for individual diagnostics should they desire.
     -   Accepted severity values:

         -   `error` (red squiggle)